ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-apptainer.md

     # switch to a compute node by using salloc (Note it's not recommended to run Singuarity from a login node)
     salloc --gres=gpu:1 --mem 1000 -n 4 -t 60 --nodes=1 --account=def-erming
-    (#if there is not an image yet, run: singularity pull shub://singularityhub/hello-world)
+    (#if there is not an image yet, run: apptainer pull shub://singularityhub/hello-world)

     # Access GPU with the --nv option
     apptainer exec --nv hello-world_latest.sif /bin/bash